shlomo90/shlomo90.github.io/nginx/_posts/2020-06-14-nginx-init-process.md

 ---
 layout: post
 tags: nginx programming
-title: Nginx Initialization (process)
+title: Nginx Initialization Flow
 comments: true
 ---

 #### Update Stamps

-* 2020-11-11 Reorganize categories
+* 2020-11-11 Reorganize categories and "See also"
 * 2020-11-05 Renewal (This article is separated)
 * 2020-06-14 First written